 Pledge of Revenues.
-The Series 1 Notes are limited, special obligations of the Department and are payable as to both principal and interest exclusively from the Revenues and other amounts pledged in the Resolution.
-The proceeds of all obligations issued by the Department to repay the Series 1 Notes, all Revenues, all amounts (including proceeds of the Series 1 Notes) held by the Treasurer pursuant to the terms of the Resolution (except for amounts held in the Rebate Fund) and all amounts held by the Issuing and Paying Agent under the Resolution and under the Issuing and Paying Agent Agreement are pledged to secure the payment of the principal of and interest on the Series 1 Notes in accordance with their terms, subject only to the provisions of the Resolution permitting the application thereof for the purposes and on the terms and conditions set forth therein.
-Said pledge shall constitute a lien on the Revenues and amounts in such funds and shall be valid and binding from and after delivery by the

-Issuing and Paying Agent of the Series 1 Notes, without any physical delivery of such Revenues and amounts or further act.
+The Notes of each series are limited, special obligations of the Department and are payable as to both principal and interest exclusively from the Revenues and other amounts pledged in the applicable Resolution.
+The proceeds of all obligations issued by the Department to repay each series of the Notes, all Revenues, all amounts (including proceeds of the related series of Notes) held by the Treasurer pursuant to the terms of the applicable Resolution (except for amounts held in the applicable Rebate Fund for the Tax-Exempt Notes) and all amounts held by the Issuing and Paying Agent under the applicable Resolution and under the applicable Issuing and Paying Agent Agreement are pledged to secure the payment of the principal of and interest on the related series of Notes in accordance with their terms, subject only to the provisions of the applicable Resolution thereof for the purposes and on the terms and conditions set forth therein.
+Said pledge shall constitute a lien on the Revenues and amounts in such funds and shall be valid and binding from and after delivery by the Issuing and Paying Agent of the related series of Notes, without any physical delivery of such Revenues and amounts or further act.

-THE SERIES 1 NOTES ARE LIMITED, SPECIAL OBLIGATIONS OF THE DEPARTMENT OF WATER RESOURCES.
-THE SERIES 1 NOTES DO NOT CONSTITUTE A DEBT, LIABILITY, OR OBLIGATION OF THE STATE OF CALIFORNIA.
-NEITHER THE FAITH AND CREDIT NOR THE TAXING POWER OF THE STATE OF CALIFORNIA IS PLEDGED TO THE PAYMENT OF THE PRINCIPAL OF, OR INTEREST ON THE SERIES 1 NOTES.
+THE NOTES ARE LIMITED, SPECIAL OBLIGATIONS OF THE DEPARTMENT OF WATER RESOURCES.
+THE NOTES DO NOT CONSTITUTE A DEBT, LIABILITY, OR OBLIGATION OF THE STATE OF CALIFORNIA.
+NEITHER THE FAITH AND CREDIT NOR THE TAXING POWER OF THE STATE OF CALIFORNIA IS PLEDGED TO THE PAYMENT OF THE PRINCIPAL OF, OR INTEREST ON THE NOTES.

-Amendment of the Resolution
+Amendment of the Resolutions

-The Resolution and the rights and obligations of the Department, the Owners of the Series 1 Notes and the Treasurer may be modified or amended from time to time and at any time by a Supplemental Resolution, which the Department may adopt (subject to the provisions of the Credit Agreement related to amendments to the Resolution) when the written consent of the Owners of a majority in aggregate principal amount of the Series 1 Notes then Outstanding shall have been filed with the Treasurer; provided that (i) if such modification or amendment will, by its terms, not take effect so long as any Series 1 Notes of any particular maturity remain Outstanding and/or (ii) the Owners of any Series 1 Notes that will be outstanding on such effective date have been or will be notified of the possibility of the effectiveness of such modification or amendment prior to the issuance of their Series 1 Notes, the consent of the Owners of such Series 1 Notes shall not be required and such Series 1 Notes shall not be deemed to be Outstanding for the purpose of any calculation of Series 1 Notes Outstanding under the terms of the Resolution summarized in this section.
+Each Resolution and the rights and obligations of the Department, the Owners of the related series of Notes and the Treasurer may be modified or amended from time to time and at any time by a Supplemental Resolution, which the Department may adopt (subject to the provisions of the Credit Agreement related to amendments to the applicable Resolution) when the written consent of the Owners of a majority in aggregate principal amount of the related series of Notes then Outstanding shall have been filed with the Treasurer; provided that (i) if such modification or amendment will, by its terms, not take effect so long as any Notes of any particular maturity of that series remain Outstanding and/or (ii) the Owners of any Notes of that series that will be outstanding on such effective date have been or will be notified of the possibility of the effectiveness of such modification or amendment prior to the issuance of their Notes, the consent of the Owners of such Notes shall not be required and such Notes shall not be deemed to be Outstanding for the purpose of any calculation of Notes of that series Outstanding under the terms of the applicable Resolution summarized in this section.